Skip to content

 • files in /etc/slashdb/sites-available and /etc/slashdb/sites-enabled

-These files may be different in the newer version and won't be updated automatically.
-For these files, if a corresponding file with the suffix .rpmnew exists, then they must be compared using a tool like sdiff and differences resolved manually.
+They may be different in the newer version and won't be updated automatically.
+For these files, if a corresponding file with the suffix .rpmnew exists, it must be compared using a tool like sdiff and any differences resolved manually.

-• If changes were made to any of the configuration files, restart the SlashDB service: systemctl restart slashdb
+If changes were made to any of the configuration files, restart the SlashDB service:

 • Create backups of the SlashDB configuration and sites directories: